contradb/contra/terraform/README.md

 ```
 Obviously replace `example.com` with your domain.
 If you don't want a domain, omit the whole `-var=...` argument.

 The contents of `contradb.tfbackend` assume you're an official-pants admin, and have access to "our" production terraform state.
-Unless you want to mess with
+So you could delete contradb if you're not careful.

-You'll get a bunch of outputs from Terraform.
-You'll need them
+When you run terraform apply, you'll get a bunch of outputs from
-later.
-You can read them out again with the command `terraform
-output`.
+Terraform.
+Note them, you'll need them later.

 ## Test ssh